SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/examples/Starfish/starfish.md

 ![reduced mesh](Starfish_Reduced.png)

-For more details about the results, displacmeent error comparison, test with different mesh and other, you can read the paper affiliated with this plugin here(link!)
+For more details about the results, displacement error comparison, test with different mesh and other, you can read the paper affiliated with this plugin [here](https://hal.inria.fr/hal-01834483)